LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/EngagementWindowWidgetSDK/overview.md

 2. After developing the webapp integration, contact the LivePerson Technical Solutions Team to configure the widget over the "LP Unified Window" taglet.

-In the near future, Widget configuration will be available directly via LiveEngage.
+In the near future, Widget configuration will be available directly via Conversational Cloud.

 3. [Here are the API terms of use](https://www.liveperson.com/policies/apitou).